-Some furry, some chatty, all with their very own trademark, these pets are only for those who are sure they can deal with all the upkeep, vet bills, and tons of patience that is a must.
+Some furry, some chatty, all with their very own trademark, these pets are only for those who are sure they can deal with all the upkeep, vet bills, and tons of patience, which is a must.

 1. Pygmy Goat